Direct lender loans explained

 If you borrow £500 from a payday loan lender, you pay it all back plus the interest no more than 35 days later.
 If you borrow £500 from a direct lender over 12 months, what you pay back every month will be a lot less than the one-off repayment you make on a payday loan.
 However, please be aware that you’d pay more in interest on the 12-month loan than you would on the payday loan.

-Our service is set up to offer you deals which are both competitive and affordable from direct lenders where the money is transferred to your account within 10 minutes* of completing your application.
+Our service is set up to offer you deals which are both competitive and affordable from direct lenders where the money could be sent to your account within minutes* of completing your application.

 All of our lenders are FCA-authorised and regulated meaning that they must follow the regulations and that they must be fair and transparent with their customers.